-- 1. Plant-specific Program: - a.
-Processor Requests: Processors will advise Alberta Chicken Producers of the amount of production required for each respective A-Period and the Lease price for the Market Development Lease.
+- 1. Producers must be fully licensed to apply for Market Development. - 2.
+Plant-specific Program: - Processor Requests: Processors will advise Alberta Chicken Producers of the amount of production required for each respective A-Period and the Lease price for the Market Development Lease. - i) Should a Processor wish to reduce its requested volume of Market Development kilograms at any time after 6 weeks prior to the A-Period, the Processor must submit a written request to the Board, providing justification for the revision.
+If approved, the Processor is responsible for communicating the change to its respective producer(s).

-- Should a Processor reduce its requested volume of Market Development kilograms, the Processor may do so at any time up until 6 weeks prior to the start of the A-Period by submitting a revised Market Development Commitment Form to the Board office.
-The Processor is responsible for communicating the change to its respective producer(s). - Should a Processor wish to reduce its requested volume of Market Development kilograms at any time after 6 weeks prior to the A-Period, the Processor must submit a written request to the Board, providing justification for the revision.
-If approved, the Processor is responsible for communicating the change to its respective producer(s). - b.
-Alberta Chicken Producers will advertise the offer to producers: - Producers will be advised to contact the Board office to obtain the amount of Market Development Lease kilograms the individual producer is eligible to apply for (as per 2.2.b. below) - ii) Eligible kilograms are calculated as follows: #Quota units\ x conversion factor x 8 x 100% = ?? eligible kg \Units assigned to producer during A-Period in which the Lease is applicable - iii) Should the producer market to more than one Processor: the producer will be deemed to have quota assigned to each respective Processor, based on the Assurance of Supply Form information, and the quota units assigned to the Processor for which Market Development is being applied will be used in the calculation above. - iv) Alberta Chicken Producers will provide the Processor(s) with a summary (spreadsheet) of Market Development Lease kilograms that individual producers shipping to that Processor are eligible to apply for. - c.
+- b.
+Alberta Chicken Producers will advertise the offer to producers: - i) Producers will be advised to contact the Board office to obtain the amount of Market Development Lease kilograms the individual producer is eligible to apply for (as per 2.2.b. below) - ii) Eligible kilograms are calculated as follows:#Quota units\ x conversion factor x 8 x 100% = ?? eligible kg\Units assigned to producer during A-Period in which the Lease is applicable - iii) Should the producer market to more than one Processor: the producer will be deemed to have quota assigned to each respective Processor, based on the Assurance of Supply Form information, and the quota units assigned to the Processor for which Market Development is being applied will be used in the calculation above. - iv) Alberta Chicken Producers will provide the Processor(s) with a summary (spreadsheet) of Market Development Lease kilograms that individual producers shipping to that Processor are eligible to apply for. - c.
 Producers who are interested and qualify will indicate the number of kilograms they want to Lease.
-Submissions will be returned to the Board office no later than the date identified in the Market Development letter from the Board office. - i) Should a producer plan to acquire, Lease, or sell quota units in the period in which Market Development is being applied, a written request for Market Development based on this reallocation, along with the applicable reallocation documentation, signed by both parties, must be submitted to the Board Office before the deadline date for the Market Development request to be approved. - d.
+Submissions will be returned to the Board office no later than the date identified in the Market Development letter from the Board office. - Should a producer plan to acquire, Lease, or sell quota units in the period in which Market Development is being applied, a written request for Market Development based on this reallocation, along with the applicable reallocation documentation, signed by both parties, must be submitted to the Board Office before the deadline date for the Market Development request to be approved. - d.
 Alberta Chicken Producers will enter producer requests into the Market Development Report and allocate requests in rounds of one quota unit to each eligible bidder until all available Leased quota is distributed, as per S 28(1) (12) of the Alberta Chicken Producers Marketing Regulation: